QuentinRa/blog.quentinra.dev/info/web/index.md

 ## Websites' improvements summary

-I'm stacking here, every thing I learned as to improve my websites.
-You should inspect your website using online checkers
+I'm stacking here, everything that I learned to improve my websites.
+You should inspect first your website using online checkers

 * you should known about <https://validator.w3.org/>
-* but you should look at <https://webhint.io/> (better)
+* but, you should look at <https://webhint.io/> too

 **Accessibility**